Scrivener’s ARC, Lewis’s OHE, McCarthy and

 throughout the chapters.

-All of the above principles might hopefully result in
+All of the above principles might hopefully result

 a book for in-service teachers which encourages

-reflective thinking in the sense originally described
+reflective thinking in the sense originally

 by Dewey (1933) as ‘an act of searching, hunting,

-inquiring, to find material’ that will help to resolve
+inquiring, to find material’ that will help to

 the doubts and perplexities we have in our